 Our church is active in many areas of outreach.
 Some of these are mentioned below:

 Our Christian Aid support has both been maintained and expanded during this last year of fund raising.
-Door to door collection has diminished but the sums of money raised for this cause have increased by organising plant stall sales, the sale of hand-made cards and an Afternoon Tea Party was enjoyed by many within our church.
+Door to door collection has diminished but the sums of money raised for this cause have increased by organising plant stall sales, the sale of hand-made cards and an exhibition was held during the summer concerning the plight of displaced people around the world numbering tens of millions of people.
+This was a photographic exhibition telling the individual stories of people from various countries who are enduring this dreadful situation.

 Elmhurst Care Home